-OP Number

-The front number you type here is the first part of the account number that you want to execute special function (according to the chosen mode) by using the prefix number.
+OP Number The front number you type here is the first part of the account prefix number settings.
+Take the above picture (Prefix Table Setup web page) as an example, if the dial number is between 7 and 9, that number can apply the prefix number settings here.

 Min Len Set the minimal length of the dial number for applying the prefix number settings.
-Take the above picture (Prefix Table Setup web page) as an example, if the dial number between 7 and 9, that number can apply the prefix number settings here.

-Max Len Set the maximum length of the dail number for applying the prefix number settings.